Viatkogorgon: Discovery

 Map showing the Kotelnich locality in Russia where Viatkogorgon was found (lower middle left box, magnified in inset box at upper right).
 The Vyatka River, for which the genus was named, is also visible.

-In 1999, the paleontologist Leonid P. Tatarinov described and named a new genus and species of gorgonopsian (a group of stem-mammals with saber teeth that lived during the Permian period), Viatkogorgon ivakhnenkoi.
+In 1999, the paleontologist Leonid P. Tatarinov described and named a new genus and species of gorgonopsian, Viatkogorgon ivakhnenkoi.
 The holotype specimen (cataloged as PIN 2212/61 in the Paleontological Institute of the Russian Academy of Sciences in Moscow), on which the scientific name is based, was found in 1992 at the Kotelnich locality of Kotelnichsky District, in Russia's Kirov Oblast.
 The Kotelnich locality contains a series of Permian exposures on the banks of the Vyatka River.

 The generic name Viatkogorgon refers to the Vyatka River, and to Gorgonops, the name of a related genus.
 The name "gorgon", referring to the monstrous hags of Greek mythology, is often used in the generic names of gorgonopsians.
 The specific name ivakhnenkoi honors the paleontologist Mikhail F. Ivakhnenko.
 The specific name was spelled V. ivachnenkovi in a 2001 article by the paleontologists Elena G. Kordikova and Albert J. Khlyupin, a spelling which Tatarinov modified slightly in 2004 as V. ivachnenkoi, while some other researchers have continued using the original spelling.
-Russian gorgonopsid discoveries began in the 1890s with notable finds like Inostrancevia, one of the largest members of the group.
+Russian gorgonopsid discoveries began in the 1890s with the finding of Inostrancevia, one of the largest members of the group.
 There were fewer finds during the 20th century, with Viatkogorgon being the first recognized gorgonopsian from Russia, the only place outside Africa where the group is definitely known, since 1974.